Sentinel-1 RTC Product Guide¶

 In general, blue indicates areas with low backscatter in both co- and cross-polarizations (calm water, dry sand, frozen ground), green indicates high cross-pol values (vegetation or other volume scatterers), and red indicates areas with low cross-pol but relatively high co-pol values (urban areas or sparsely vegetated landscapes).

 The first step of pre-processing is the selection of the best DEM for the terrain correction.
 The DEM tiles are assembled to ensure sufficient coverage for the terrain correction of the Sentinel-1 granule.
 The application of the calibration parameters and multi-looking are the only pre-processing steps applied to the SAR image.

 The terrain correction is performed in slant range geometry.
-A mapping function is created, mapping from DEM space into SAR space.
+A look-up table is created to map between DEM space and SAR space.
 The actual mapping of the initial image into projected space is only applied once to mitigate the propagation of any resampling errors.
 All intermediate steps only update the look-up table used for the mapping.

 During processing, a surface scattering area image for the scene is calculated and saved.
 This projected area image is used to create the RTC product - the SAR image is multiplied by the ratio of an ellipsoidal scattering image (used during calibration) and this scattering area image.
 Note that this image is always projected to gamma-nought (γ0).

 In a final step, the RTC product is geocoded into map-projected space.
 Thus, radiometric terrain correction results in a geocoded radiometrically calibrated multi-looked image with gamma-nought (γ0) power scale values by default, though there are options to process to sigma-nought (σ0) radiometry and amplitude or decibel (dB) scale.